kishanpatel789/bookmarker/README.md

 When stored in the database, an artifact (e.g. article) has an ID.
 The ID is needed to perform standard CRUD operations.
 If the ID is not known, run the `search` or `list` commands to find the target artifact.

 The raw content of an artifact can be manually retrieved using the `fetch` command.
-Running `summarize` will send the raw content to the selected OpenAI model to summarize the article.
+Running `summarize` will send the raw content to the selected OpenAI model to summarize the artifact.
 Both the raw and summarized content are stored in the database for local retrieval.

+The corresponding `fetch-many` and `summarize-many` commands use multithreading to process multiple artifacts concurrently.

 The full CLI documentation can be seen in [docs.md](./docs.md).